blueforesticarus/writing/poetry/the_river_styx.md

 and 3 times his words rang out against the face of tyranny

-and on the fourth, when he thought he'd won they took him out and he was done
+but on the fourth, when he thought he'd won they took him out and he was done

-and like the rest throughout all time the people say "he crossed the line"
+and just like the rest throughout all time the people say "he crossed the line"

 because if not, why let him speak the first three calls from out his beak

-and those that know, they do remember dull your words and ease your temper
+And those that know, they will remember dull your words and ease your temper

-and 2000 times they hush their voice
+and 2000 times they'll hush their voice
-2000 times, they speak discretely and 2000 times they pull their blows against the face of tyranny
+2000 times, they'll speak discretely and 2000 times they'll pull their blows against the face of tyranny